Doctor Who (film): Post-production

 The opening pre-credits sequence went through a number of modifications, with several different voice-overs recorded.
 At one stage the voice-over was to be made by the old Master, played by Gordon Tipple; in the end this was not used.
 Tipple is still credited as "The Old Master", though in the final edit his appearance is very brief, stationary, and mute.
 Had the original pre-titles voice-over been used, it would have been unclear what incarnation of the Doctor Sylvester McCoy portrays in the movie (as he is simply credited as "The Old Doctor").
 Only the rewritten narration (as read by Paul McGann) makes his number of regenerations clear.
 The sequence of the TARDIS flying through the time vortex was briefly reused in the opening of Doctor Who and the Curse of Fatal Death, as the Master observes Rowan Atkinson's Doctor.

 Instead of designing a new Doctor Who logo for this film, it was decided instead to use a modified version of the logo that was used for the Jon Pertwee era of the original series (with the exception of the final season).
 This logo, being the last logo used on an "official" Doctor Who broadcast before the 2005 revival, was, until 2018, used by the BBC for most Doctor Who merchandise relating to the first eight Doctors.
 In 2018, efforts were made to make the show's merchandise more uniform, and so most items of merchandise began to use the logo designed for Jodie Whittaker's time as the Doctor, abandoning the "Movie" logo for the first time in 22 years.

 John Debney was commissioned to write the score for this film, and intended to replace Ron Grainer's original theme with a new composition.
 Ultimately Debney did in fact use an arrangement of Grainer's music for the theme, although Grainer goes uncredited.

 Alternative titles and labelling

 Both DVD releases are labelled Doctor Who: The Movie.
 The VHS release contains both the name Doctor Who and the phrase The Sensational Feature Length Film (plausibly read as a subtitle).
 The novelisation was labelled simply The Novel of the Film.
 The 2021 Target Collection reissue of the novelisation is titled The TV Movie.
-The most common fan usage appears to refer to it as "The Television Movie" or "TVM", or variations thereof.
+The most common fan usage appears to refer to it as "The TV Movie" or "TVM", or variations thereof.

 Upon translation into French, this film was renamed Le Seigneur du Temps (literal translation: "The Lord of Time").

 "TVM" is the production code used in the BBC's online episode guide.
 The actual code used during production is 50/LDX071Y/01X.
 Doctor Who Magazine's "Complete Eighth Doctor Special" gives the production code as #83705.
 Big Finish Productions uses the code 8A, and numbers its subsequent Eighth Doctor stories correspondingly.